joemasilotti/masilotti.com/_posts/2020-10-27-product-hunt-launch.md

 I’ve also been very active in the [Weekend Club](https://www.weekendclub.co) community on Slack.
 Shout out to [Charlie](https://twitter.com/charlierward) for running an amazing community.

 > Weekend Club is a weekend co-working community and a very supportive Slack group.
+Mention `WEEKENDJOE` when you sign up for a free month.

 All of my metrics are [publicly available](https://www.mugshotbot.com/stats/), too: total visitors, registered accounts, MRR, etc.